LJESec/DF-privacy_aware_file_checker/README.md

 ![Usage](/images/usage1.png)

+The CSV result files of the assessed files (via the interface /uploadFile ) are stored in the folder /results/.
+Each row presents in the first column the name of a un-critical file and the second column gives the calculated cosine similarity to this file.

-A logical consistency check of the file comparison process can be triggered by the following steps:
+**A logical consistency check of the file comparison process can be triggered by the following steps:**

 * After the installation move your reference files (e.g.: Business emails containing offers, order confirmations or invoices) into the folder “~/df-privacy-checker_tools/DF-privacy-checker/”